 When looking for a great travel adventure in Bavaria’s beautiful cities, checking out the museums in Munich is among the best things to do in Bavaria, Germany, aside from only anticipating the town’s festive celebration of Oktoberfest where many mus full of beer is clinking and raised in the air.

 Munich is a lovely town in the diverse and vibrant region of Bavaria.
-It is a city that is home to numerous spectacular museums that hold precious artifacts, memories, and fascinating cultures of Munich, and Bavaria, Germany.
+It’s a city home to numerous spectacular museums holding precious artifacts, memories, and fascinating cultures of Munich and Bavaria, Germany.

 - Deutsches Museum